duynguyen/ai-function-lab/module5.md

 1. Locate the most recent `asset_created_composition` running and click on the session id to view the session details.

    The `RESULT` tab displays the results in JSON format.
-If the Sensei image quality action ran successfully, you should see an element in the JSON named `scores`, with values assigned for attributes further explained below.
+If the image quality action ran successfully, you should see an element in the JSON named `scores`, with values assigned for attributes further explained below.
 The `quality` value is an overall score based on the rest of the individual attributes, and ranges between 0-1 where a higher quality image results in a higher score.

     ![](images/image-quality-scores.png)